 The study offers several recommendations to address these low evaluated savings and generate higher average air sealing and/or insulation savings prospectively:

 Recommendation 1a.
 Refine the HES incentive structure to encourage more comprehensive weatherization.
 In 2019, 38% of the HES participants who installed insulation following their assessment only insulated their attic.
 Encouraging participants to weatherize their home more comprehensively – i.e., install multiple types of insulation – will drive higher average savings.
-We recommend that the Companies consider:
+We recommend that the Companies consider the following incentive refinement opportunities subject to the cost-effectiveness requirements of the program:

-Tiered or bundled incentives that increase as participants act on more insulation recommendations.
+Tiered or bundled customer incentives that increase as participants act on more insulation recommendations.

 Optimizing incentive levels for each type of insulation to encourage HES participants to go beyond only insulating their attic and encourage installing wall and/or basement insulation.